cloudenvhq/cli/README.md

 $ cloudenv login
 $ cd /var/apps/sampleapp
 $ cloudenv init                         # this creates a secret 256-bit key for the project
-$ cloudenv merge default .env           # this encrypts your existing env vars into CloudEnv
+$ cloudenv push default .env           # this encrypts your existing env vars into CloudEnv
-$ cloudenv merge development .env.dev   # this encrypts your development-specific env vars into CloudEnv
+$ cloudenv push development .env.dev   # this encrypts your development-specific env vars into CloudEnv
-$ cloudenv merge production .env.prod   # this encrypts your production-specific env vars into CloudEnv
+$ cloudenv push production .env.prod   # this encrypts your production-specific env vars into CloudEnv
 $ EDITOR=vim cloudenv edit production   # edit your env vars locally, as soon as you save,
 $                                       #   they are encrypted and uploaded to CloudEnv
 $                                       #   and instantly distributed to other team members and environments